Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## The veggies example, revisited

-Here, a user provides us with inputs, and we store whatever they enter into an array.
+A user provides inputs, and we store them in an array.

 ```java
 ArrayList<String> veggies = new ArrayList<String>(); // create a blank ArrayList